sunilk4u/nextjs-markdown-blog/README.md

 ## About

-This is static blog created using static site generation (SSG) in Next.js.
+Next.Js Markdown Blog created using static site generation (SSG) in Next.js.
 This blog has features like pagination, auto create categories, static html export.

 ## Packages  Used